joaolandsmann/joaolandsmann/README.md

 I'm looking for opportunities to develop myself professionally and grow as a skilled individual.

 - Animal lover 🐾
-- Amateur volleyball player for the IFRS team 🏐
 - Drummer 🥁
 - Technology enthusiast 🚀
 - open-source projects contributor 🤝